-We conclude with a discussion of alternative explanations for our data.
 One could argue that habits result from cognitive biases that we would otherwise avoid if we could help it.
 If this were the case, then the fact that our experiment makes the objective time separable would not mitigate this type of behavior.
 Consider the case of external habits.
 Under external habits, agents derive utility from the quasi difference of their own consumption and others' consumption.
 It may be that agents would prefer not take other's consumption into consideration but simply cannot help feeling envy.
 Our subjects could not have conditioned on each others' outcomes.
 They did not observe each other's payoffs or history of play.

 Habits could also be formed by subject's own past consumption.
 The fact that our subjects only got paid at the end makes this implausible.
 Yet it could be that the same biases that would lead subjects to become attached to goods make them somehow attached to the rental offers in our game.
-Suppose that in any given turn our subjects did not consider $r_t$ but rather $r_t - \lambda r{t-1}c{t-1}$ .
+Suppose that in any given turn our subjects did not consider r_t but rather $r_t - \lambda R_t$ where the stock of habits, R_t is a linear combination of the elements in the history of rents accrued $\{c{t-k}r{t-k}\}k$.
+Let $R_t = r{t-1}c{t-1}$.
+This is the simplest form of habits; the habit stock depends only on the previous period's consumption.
 These types of preferences would not lead to inertial behavior.
 The reason is that habits from preferences relies on two assumptions: non-linear utility and non-time-separable preferences.
-If the objective is linear, as in our experimental setup, previous consumption is akin to a sunk cost and therefore not relevant for today's decision.
+If the objective is linear, as in our experimental setup, previous consumption is a sunk cost.
+The disutility $r{t-1}c{t-1}$ is independent of the choice and therefore not relevant for today's decision.
+We can also test this in the data by including a the term $r{t-1}c{t-1}$ in our regression.
+This term is not significant.